Krakengr/plugin.tvseries.nfo/README.md

 ============
 1. Go to the Add-ons menu and find the option Unknown Sources on the right.
 If it’s disabled, select it to enable it.
 2. Now download and install this plugin: https://github.com/jairoxyz/script.module.cloudscraper
-3. Now download and install this plugin (plugin.tvseries.nfo)
+3. Finally download and install this plugin (plugin.tvseries.nfo)
 4. The installation is complete

 W.I.P.